Blushing Philodendron is an excellent climber with a beautiful wine-red tinted blush that fades away with an ignorant care routine.

 Blushing Philodendron is a drought-tolerant tropical plant that prefers humidity over 50%.

-As Red Leaf is susceptible to overwatering, you must ensure the top inch of soil is dry before watering and avoid overhead watering.
+As Red Leaf is susceptible to overwatering, ensure the top inch of soil is dry before watering and avoid overhead watering.

 Root rot, yellow leaves, molds, and foul smell coming from the soil are signs of overwatering.

-It also attracts pests and fungal problems like excess humidity invites.
+It also attracts pests and fungal problems like excess humidity does.
+While wilted and brown leaves indicate underwatering.

-Thus, saucer watering with pebbles is the best way to keep the plant hydrated in optimal humidity.
+Thus, saucer watering with pebbles is the best way to hydrate the plant in optimal humidity.

 3. Soil & Fertilization